 We think the stone tracery may have been recycled from the original chapel at Croome which stood near the court until it was removed and a new one built at the top of Church Hill in 1763.

 You can view the exterior of Dunstall Castle thoughout the year.
-The inside is accessible on special open days, during 2018 the Castle will be open on Wednesday 4 July, Saturday 4 August, Thursday 9 August and Sunday 9 September.
+The inside is accessible on special open day.
+2019 dates - Sunday 7 July, 11am to 3pm - Saturday 17 August, 11am to 3pm and Wednesday 18 September, 11am to 3pm.

 If you are driving to Dunstall Castle and using a Sat Nav, please be aware it might try to direct you through the parkland which is not possible and there is limited parking at the Castle.